Offline Data Augmentation

 Rotation Config

 The rotation operation rotates the image at an angle.
-The transformation matrix for shear operation is computed as follows:
+The transformation matrix for shear operation is computed as:

 [x_new, y_new, 1] = [x, y, 1] * [[cos(angle) sin(angle) zero]